lsgs/redcap-longitudinal-reports/README.md

    presence of this parameter and redirects the processing to the Longitudinal Reports plugin:

-   Surround this code block at lines 28 - 31:
+   Find this code block around lines 28 - 31:

 		// Export the data for this report
 		$content = DataExport::doReport($post['report_id'], 'export', $format, ($post['rawOrLabel'] == 'label'), ($post['rawOrLabelHeaders'] == 'label'),
 			false, false, $removeIdentifierFields, $hashRecordID, $removeUnvalidatedTextFields,
 			$removeNotesFields, $removeDateFields, false, false, array(), array(), false, $post['exportCheckboxLabel']);

-   with an if statement to catch the presence of the longitudinal_reports POST parameter and redirect flow to the longitudinal_reports code:
+   Surround the existing block with an if statement that will catch the presence of a longitudinal_reports POST parameter and redirect flow to the longitudinal_reports code:

 		if (isset($post['longitudinal_reports']) && (bool)$post['longitudinal_reports']) {